How Donald Trump's Management Style Works (Or Doesn't) In The White House

 So far, President Trump has tried to run the White House much the way he ran his family business.
 That means little rigid organization and a skeleton crew of loyal, but not necessarily experienced, staffers.

-As the president tries to transfer that improvisational style from Trump Tower to the White House, the results have been mixed — just this week the president's National Security Adviser Michael Flynn resigned and his choice to lead the Labor Department, Andrew Puzder, withdrew himself from the confirmation process.
+As the president tries to transfer that improvisational style from Trump Tower to the White House, the results have been mixed — just this week the president's national security adviser, Michael Flynn, resigned and his choice to lead the Labor Department, Andrew Puzder, withdrew himself from the confirmation process.

 "Donald's business had a very small staff," says journalist David Cay Johnston, author of The Making of Donald Trump.
 "And except for when he was in trouble with his bankers he was the absolute ruler of his business empire, which is not at all how the White House works."

 Trump now finds himself in charge of a vast federal bureaucracy that neither he nor some of his Cabinet nominees know much about.
-He's bristled at the idea that presidential orders can be blocked by a federal judge.
-And he's upended longstanding foreign policy doctrine — questioning the two-state solution in the Middle East, for example — as casually as though he were simply changing the drapes in the lobby of a Trump hotel.
+He has bristled at the idea that presidential orders can be blocked by a federal judge.
+And he has upended longstanding foreign policy doctrine — questioning the two-state solution in the Middle East, for example — as casually as though he were simply changing the drapes in the lobby of a Trump hotel.

 "A lot of what Donald does is seat of the pants," Johnston says.
 "He contends he's a great negotiator.
 He's really not a great negotiator.
 He's just great at promoting the idea that he's a great negotiator."